COVID-19 School Outbreak

 Outbreak measures during a whole school dismissal may include:

-- Recommendations for self-isolation of all affected staff, visitors and students
+- Recommending the self-isolation of all staff, students, and visitors

 - Cleaning and disinfecting of the school

 The Health Unit will make the decision that an outbreak has ended (been rescinded) based on the following: